V2Xgithub/WiLabV2Xsim/README.md

 The simulator is shared under the GNU GPLv3.
 The software has been developed and shared by University of Bologna, CNR, and WiLab/CNIT - Italy.

-The first release of this simulator is version 6.1 to remark the continuity with LTEV2Xsim, which last shared version was 5.4.
+The first release of this simulator is version 6.1 to remark the continuity with LTEV2Xsim, of which the last shared version was 5.4.

 NOTICE: at least MATLAB R2016b is required.